-The Foundations course in Sixth, Seventh, and Eighth grades is a small group supplementary literacy program designed to support student learning in both reading and writing, using the Fountas & Pinnell Leveled Literacy Intervention System.
+The Foundations course in Sixth, Seventh, and Eighth grades is a small group supplementary literacy program designed to support student learning in both reading and writing.
 Through a combination of phonics and word study, comprehension strategies, and close reading, student will study the details of written language and learn how words "work."
 The goal of this course is to bring students to grade level competency or beyond in both reading and writing by the end Seventh Grade.